sjbush/uk_bmd/README.md

 # Date the raw records were last downloaded

 Data in both the dataset_B and dataset_D subdirectories - which contain the output of scripts 3a and 3b - were generated using birth/death records last obtained in September 2023.
 Note that this is the date of last access - not the same as the date these records were last updated.
+Reminder: these records inform the dataset published in [Bush 2024](https://doi.org/10.5195/names.2024.2543).
+This is not the most recent version - see "important note 2", above.

 _Birth records:_